 Creating good department policies for the redaction process and removing individual officers’ ability to self-edit and include other departments to handle digital data and privacy can help increase these cameras’ value and how they are used.
 They can also be required to keep them on full time while on duty to prevent the issues surrounding ‘not being turned on’ during an event or arrest.

 Having officers become consistent in their use of body cams appropriately has been an issue.
 According to the Phoenix Police Department, “analysis of camera metadata shows that only 13.2% to 42% of incidents are ever recorded.”
 Giving police the decision-making capabilities to turn on or off their cameras is warranted.
 If they have their cameras on for the entire shift would impact battery life and aggregate such an enormous amount of video data.
 The extra data would bring up redaction costs and make it challenging to find the information needed about a specific incident.

 The idea that an officer can decide not to turn on their body cams and legitimately choose not to record an event reduces transparency, fairness, and unwarranted checks on police behavior.
-A department can resolve this issue by requiring that officers turn on their body-cams for every incident and provide harsh penalties for not following department policy.
+A department can resolve this issue by requiring that officers turn on their body cams for every incident and providing harsh penalties for not following department policy.
 Making officers accountable for their actions and encouraging cameras to protect both the officers and the public could significantly impact mending the broken trust between the public and police departments.

 Civil Rights and Privacy Protection